East Hawaiʻi Cultural Center: Building history

 The area had been used for civic buildings since about 1817, with the park across the street created by King David Kalākaua in 1877.
 In February 1969 the court was moved to a new state office building, and in 1975 the police department moved to a larger building, leaving it vacant.

 Cultural Council

-The East Hawaii Cultural Council was founded in 1967, and leased the building which was planned for demolition.
+The East Hawaiʻi Cultural Council was founded in 1967, and leased the building which was planned for demolition.